Wentworth Falls Loop

 Quality of track

-Around 720m of this walk follows a clear and well formed track or trail, whilst the remaining 390m follows a smooth and hardened path.
+820m of this walk follows a clear and well formed track or trail and another 640m follows a formed track, with some branches and other obstacles.
+The remaining (430m) follows a smooth and hardened path.

 Signs